-Under Alternative A, there would be a possibility for long-term, minor to moderate, adverse effects on archeological resources in selected areas, including Fern Lake, primarily due to lack of updated management zoning and visitor use.
-Long-term, minor to moderate benefits possibly would accrue from continuing NPS management actions and protection of sites within the park.
-Cumulative effects would possibly be long-term, moderate and adverse (adverse effects on regional sites outweigh benefits from park programs on sites within park boundaries).
+Under Alternative A, there would be long-term, minor to moderate, adverse effects on archeological resources in selected areas, including Fern Lake, primarily due to lack of updated management zoning and visitor use.
+Long-term, minor to moderate benefits would accrue from continuing NPS management actions and protection of sites within the park.
+Cumulative effects would be long-term, moderate and adverse (adverse effects on regional sites outweigh benefits from park programs on sites within park boundaries).